Marks & Spencer: Establishment

 Dewhirst also taught him a little English.
 Dewhirst's cashier was Thomas Spencer, a bookkeeper, whose second wife, Agnes, helped improve Marks's English.
 In 1894, when Marks acquired a permanent stall in the Leeds covered market, he invited Spencer to become his partner.

 In 1901, Marks moved to the Birkenhead open market in North West England, amalgamating his business with Spencer's.
-In 1903, the two men were allocated stall numbers 11 & 12 in the centre aisle; there they opened the penny bazaar.
+In 1903, the two men were allocated stall numbers 11 and 12 in the centre aisle; there they opened the penny bazaar.
 The company left Birkenhead Market on 24 February 1923.

-The next few years saw Michael Marks and Tom Spencer move the original Leeds penny bazaar to 20, Cheetham Hill Road, Manchester, and they also opened market stalls in many locations around the North West of England.
+The next few years saw Michael Marks and Thomas Spencer move the original Leeds penny bazaar to 20, Cheetham Hill Road, Manchester, and they also opened market stalls in many locations around the North West of England.
+Spencer died in 1905, and Marks in 1907; Michael Marks' son Simon became chairman in 1916.
+Under Simon Marks, the company acquired other chains of penny bazaars, growing into a retail empire.